cov-lineages/scorpio/README.md

 1. `classify` - takes a set of lineage-defining constellations with rules and classifies sequences by them.
 2. `haplotype` - takes a set of constellations and writes haplotypes (either as strings or individual columns).
 3. `report` - creates a report HTML for a constellation
+4. `define` - takes a CSV with a group column and a mutations column and extracts the common mutations within the group, optionally with reference to a specified outgroup

 ### general options
 * `-i`, `--input` - primary input file (usually the FASTA file)